ddbln/CloseAllNoConfirm/README.md

 ## Customization

-### Optional Confirmation Prompt
+### Disabling the Confirmation Prompt

-This plugin offers a customization option that allows you to toggle whether you want a single confirmation prompt before closing all files without further confirmation.
-By default, the plugin will ask you once.
-However, you can easily change this setting to close all files without any prompt by toggling the following option in your User settings:
+The plugin offers a customization option that allows you to toggle whether you want a single confirmation prompt before closing all files.
+By default, the plugin will ask you once, and you can then choose if you want to close all files in all windows or just the current one, or cancel.
+However, you can easily change this setting to close all files in all windows without any prompt by toggling the following option in your User settings:

 ```json
 {